Lower Abdominal Pain Explained

 Questions for diagnosing the cause of lower abdominal pain

-To diagnose your condition, your doctor or licensed health care practitioner will ask you several questions related to your lower abdominal pain including:
+To diagnose your condition, your doctor will ask you several questions related to your lower abdominal pain.
+Such questions may include:

 - When did you first notice pain in your lower abdomen?

 - Have you had pain like this before?

 - Does anything make your symptoms go away or make them worse?

 - What medications are you taking?

 - Is there any possibility that you might be pregnant?